Data Access

-Note: The interactive viewer highlighted below will replace the above query tool as the primary tool for accessing fire-level RAVG data.
-Functionality currently provided in the query tool for generating summary data is built into the RAVG Data Explorer.
+Note: The query tool on this page is being phased out.
+The interactive viewer (see next section) will be the primary tool for accessing data for individual fires.
+Functionality provided in the query tool for generating data summaries is built into the RAVG Data Explore (see RDE section below).

 Data for individual fires

 The interactive viewer on the interagency Burn Severity Portal (BSP) provides access to RAVG data for individual fires.
 The viewer allows the user to search for a specific fire by name or to select fires using spatial and temporal filters.
-The user can download one or more data bundles in a single request.
+The user can specify which products to include and can download data for multiple fires in a single request.

 Most RAVG data on the BSP represent large wildfires on forested National Forest System (NFS) lands.
 Data are also available for select fires of interest on other federal and/or state lands, smaller fires, and prescribed fires.
 The viewer also provides access to post-fire data from other programs (e.g., MTBS).
 Forest Service staff can use the email address on the contact page for help locating non-published data.